decaf

 Attention spans collapsed

-Dr. Gloria Mark at UC Irvine has been measuring how long people stay on a single screen since 2004 using objective computer logging.
-The number then was 2½ minutes.
-The number now is 47 seconds.
-Half the time, it’s shorter than 40.
-The same research links faster attention switching to higher measured stress on heart-rate monitors.
+Dr. Gloria Mark at UC Irvine has measured how long people stay on a single screen since 2004 using objective computer logging.
+The average then was 2½ minutes.
+Since around 2016 it has held near 47 seconds, with a median of 40 seconds, meaning half of all observations were shorter than that.
+Her research also links faster attention switching to higher measured stress.

-Mark, UC Irvine · 20+ years of data
+Mark, UC Irvine · 20+ years of logging data

 iii.